k3ll3x/serenityOS-Docker-image/README.md

-# SerenityOS build and run Docker image
+# Run and Build SerenityOS with a Docker Image

-Simple docker image for building SerenityOS and creating a disk image and running it with QEMU.
+Simple docker image that builds SerenityOS and creates a disk image that runs in QEMU.

 ### Dependencies